New York City Desk Appearance Ticket Defense Attorney

 Lance Fletcher, a former Manhattan prosecutor and experienced New York

-City Criminal Defense Attorney, can fight to get your desk appearance
+City Criminal Defense Attorney, can fight to get your Desk Appearance

-ticket charges dismissed.
+Ticket charges dismissed.
 If you were arrested and given a Desk Appearance Ticket,

-contact us today (212) 619-3900 for a case evaluation.
-Your rights are often time
+contact us today (212) 619-3900 (call or text) for a case evaluation.
+Your rights

-sensitive so the sooner you contact us, the sooner we can help.
+are often time sensitive so the sooner you contact us, the sooner we can help.